Brendan’s FundBrand, Creative Direction, Design

 A series of music compilations were created to sell at the events and online.
 The compilations extended revenue beyond the annual events and carried the fund's message to a new global audience.
 They featured a mix of genres and enlisted artists to make it special.

 Enlisted Artists: Jack Johnson, Ben Harper, G. Love, Slightly Stoopid, Bad Brains, Tristan Prettyman, Princes of Babylon, Chuck Treece (McRad), Chino Moreno (Deftones), The White Buffalo, Dave Quicks, and Don McCloskey.

 The first song to be written and recorded for the fund.
 It set the tone and emotion for the compilations.

 Family Vol. 2

 The second compilation continued the range of music and emotion.
-Vol. 2 featured unreleased recordings from Jack Johnson, G. Love, Slightly Stoopid, Dave Quicks, Tristan Prettyman, and a very emotional version of Amen Omen by Ben Harper.
+Featuring unreleased stuff from Jack Johnson, G. Love, Slightly Stoopid, Dave Quicks, Tristan Prettyman, and a very emotional version of Amen Omen by Ben Harper.